 The Legal Services Society board appoints a chief executive officer to administer the business of the society.
-Our society is managed by an Executive Management Committee (EMC) made up of the chief executive officer and four vice presidents.
+Our society is managed by an Executive Management Committee (EMC) made up of the chief executive officer and five vice presidents.

 Chief Executive Officer